TheodoreRap/To-Do-List-Angular/README.md

 # To Do List Angular

 A To Do List using

 * HTML
-* Javascript
-* Angular Framework
+* Angular Javascript Framework